Biosphere 2: Praise and criticism

-The Biosphere 2 Science Advisory Committee, chaired by Tom Lovejoy of the Smithsonian Institution, in its report of August 1992 reported: "The committee is in agreement that the conception and construction of Biosphere 2 were acts of vision and courage.
+In its report of August 1992, the Biosphere 2 Science Advisory Committee, chaired by Tom Lovejoy of the Smithsonian Institution, reported: "The committee is in agreement that the conception and construction of Biosphere 2 were acts of vision and courage.
 The scale of Biosphere 2 is unique and Biosphere 2 is already providing unexpected scientific results not possible through other means (notably the documented, unexpected decline in atmospheric oxygen levels.)
 Biosphere 2 will make important scientific contributions in the fields of biogeochemical cycling, the ecology of closed ecological systems, and restoration ecology."
 Columbia University assembled outside scientists to evaluate the potential of the facility after they took over management, and concluded the following: "A group of world-class scientists got together and decided the Biosphere 2 facility is an exceptional laboratory for addressing critical questions relative to the future of Earth and its environment."

-Ongoing research following the initial enclosure has produced positive results for current ecological understanding.
-Mark Nelson writes, "Several years of research on Biosphere 2's ocean demonstrated the devastating impacts from elevated atmospheric CO2 ... coral reef was studied at 200 ppm, 350 ppm, 700 ppm, and 1200 ppm of CO2.
-Corals grew twice as fast at the lower levels ... compared to the 350 ppm levels in the 1990's Earth atmosphere. ...
-At 1200 ppm, coral growth declined 90 percent."
-Frank Press, a former secretary for the National Academy of Sciences, described the interaction as, "the first unequivocal experimental confirmation of the human impact on the planet."

-Columbia University
+Management by Columbia University

 In December 1995, the Biosphere 2 owners transferred management to Columbia University of New York City.
 Columbia ran Biosphere 2 as a research site and campus until 2003.
 Subsequently, management reverted to the owners.

 In 1996, Columbia University changed the virtually airtight, materially closed structure designed for closed system research, to a "flow-through" system, and halted closed system research.
 They manipulated carbon dioxide levels for global warming research, and injected desired amounts of carbon dioxide, venting as needed.
 During Columbia's tenure, students from Columbia and other colleges and universities would often spend one semester at the site.

 Research during Columbia's tenure demonstrated the devastating impacts on coral reefs from elevated atmospheric CO_{2} and acidification that will result from continued global climate change.
 Frank Press, former president of the National Academy of Sciences, described these interactions between atmosphere and ocean, taking advantage of the highly controllable ocean mesocosm of Biosphere 2, as the "first unequivocal experimental confirmation of the human impact on the planet".

 Studies in Biosphere 2's terrestrial biomes showed that a saturation point was reached with elevated CO_{2} beyond which they are unable to uptake more.
 The studies' authors noted that the striking differences between the Biosphere 2 rainforest and desert biomes in their whole system responses "illustrates the importance of large-scale experimental research in the study of complex global change issues".